 - Behavioral Neuroscience (BNS): Focuses on the connections between physiology, neurochemistry, and psychological experiences.

-- Clinical Psychology Concentration: Focuses on integrating the science of psychology with the prevention, assessment, diagnosis, and treatment of diverse and complicated human problems.
+- Clinical Psychology: Focuses on integrating the science of psychology with the prevention, assessment, diagnosis, and treatment of diverse and complicated human problems.

 - Cognition and Perception (CAP): Focuses on the human performance and effectiveness and applying those insights to product or system design and innovation.